LukeMotti/GITHUB_GETTING_STARTED/README.md

 generate software documentation in various formats (html, pdf).
 Regarding Motti this is mostly applicable to Fortran and python.

+Yes, the longest section.
+But the documentation should give others and the *future yourself* to understand how to get involved and and participate hereafter in the software development.

 ### Mastering Issues
 GitHub Issues are to keep track of tasks, enhancements and bugs for your projects.
 This is explained in [Mastering Issues](https://guides.github.com/features/issues/).